apache/infrastructure-website/content/pages/infra-incubator.md

 ## What Infra is

 The Infrastructure team (Infra) manages the systems and hardware that run the services that the ASF and its projects depend on.
-Infra also reviews requests to install new systems or software on ASF machines.
+Infra also reviews requests to install new systems or software on ASF machines, and provides virtual machines (VMs) for projectrs.
 It's a small team, distributed across many time zones.
 Someone is on duty at all hours to respond to emergency issues.

 ## Infra and incubating projects